hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 > If we ask Snakemake to build a file which does not have a
 > rule in our Snakefile, then we get messages like:
 > ~~~
-> $ snakemake books/what.txt
+> $ snakemake what.dat
 > MissingRuleException:
-> No rule to produce books/what.txt (if you use input functions make sure that they don't raise unexpected exceptions).
+> No rule to produce what.dat (if you use input functions make sure that they
+> don't raise unexpected exceptions).
 > ~~~
 > {: .output}
 >
-> When you see this error, double-check that you have a rule to produce that file, and
+> When you see this error, double-check that you have a rule to produce that
-> also that the filename has been specified correctly. > Even a small
+> file, and also that the filename has been specified correctly.
+Even a small
 > difference in a filename will result in a MissingRuleException.
 {: .callout}

 We may want to remove all our data files so we can explicitly recreate them all.
 We can introduce a new target, and associated rule, to do this.
 We will call it `clean`, as this is a common name for rules that delete auto-generated files, like our `.dat` files.
 Add the following rule to the start of your Snakefile.

 ~~~
 # delete everything so we can re-run things